XIMDEX/xdam-frontend/README.md

 ## Description

-Thids front-end provides a flexible and easy-to-use user interface for listing, uploading, editing and managing assets across your indexed resources.
+This front-end provides a flexible and easy-to-use user interface for listing, uploading, editing and managing assets across your indexed resources.

 ## Features